lcdm-uiuc/accy571-fa16/syllabus.md

 To receive full credit from instructor grading, your assignment must be submitted prior to the deadline.
 There will be **NO** grace period, late assignments will not be accepted.
-The assignment deadline is 6:00 PM Central on the Monday following the relevant week.
+The assignment deadline is 6:00 PM Central on the Tuesday following the relevant week.

-**NOTE:** We will drop your two lowest assignment scores, but only if you performed peer assessment.
+**NOTE:** We will drop your lowest assignment score, but only if you performed peer assessment.

 ### Peer Review ###